Prioritizing K-12 Public Education

 According to research and reports from the Education Commission of the States, the landscape of school choice in states across the nation includes:

-• 43 states have state policies explicitly permitting interdistrict open enrollment (https://www.ecs.org/50-state-comparison-open-enrollment-policies/)
+43 states with state policies explicitly permitting interdistrict open enrollment;

-• 45 states and the District of Columbia have charter school laws (https://www.ecs.org/charter-school-policies/)
+45 states and the District of Columbia have charter school laws.

 An escalation of social and political challenges confronts K-12 public education more than ever before.
-Despite these challenges, and the expanding market of school choice, public schools continue to remain the schools of choice for parents.
-Nationwide, according to the NCES Condition of Education 2022 report, more than 49.4 million students attend a public school compared to 4.7 million students in private schools, and 1.7 million students who are homeschooled. (retrieved January 3, 2022, https://nces.ed.gov/programs/coe/#indicators).
+Despite these challenges and the expanding market of school choice, public schools continue to remain the schools of choice for parents.
+Nationwide, according to the National Center for Education Statistics - Condition of Education 2022 report, more than 49.4 million students attend a public school compared to 4.7 million students in private schools, and 1.7 million students who are homeschooled.

-The Consortium of State School Boards Association (COSSBA) opposes increased federal government activity and funding for non-public school choice options, including but not limited to voucher, tax credit and ESA programs.
+COSSBA opposes increased federal government activity and funding for non-public school choice options, including but not limited to voucher, tax credit, and ESA programs.
 These programs divert funding from public schools, lack financial transparency and accountability, are subject to less regulation and oversight, and do not improve student achievement.

 Position Paper